kathleenmoran/private-events/README.md

 A website where users can sign-up for and create events.

 See a live version of this website [here](http://private-events.club/).
+Sign in with the email `benjaminfranklin@gmail.com` and password `benjaminfranklin` to view an account that has already been created.

 ## Demo